-The Port Commission held numerous Port Commission meetings on the budget and opened a formal public hearing at the November 7, 2023 Port Commission meeting.
-The public hearing included a week-long public comment period prior to final budget adoption at the November 14, 2023 Port Commission Meeting.
-No public comments were received during the public hearing.
+The Port Commission held numerous Port Commission meetings on the budget and will open a formal public hearing at the November 7, 2023 Port Commission meeting.
+The public hearing will include a week-long public comment period, prior to final budget adoption at the November 14, 2023 Port Commission Meeting.